The impact of spurious imaginary phonon modes on thermal properties of Metal-organic Frameworks: Methods

 The harmonic phonon computations with MACE-MP-MOF0 were performed by starting with a tight structural relaxation until the maximum force on the atoms is $10^{-8}$ \text{eV/\AA} and creating a supercell with minimum \text{20\AA} length to capture long-range interactions for the finite difference approach.
 The density of states and thermal properties were computed with the aforementioned mesh.
-None of the resultant phonon spectra from MACE-MP-MOF0 for the MOFs considered in this study needed elimination of any spurious imaginary modes.
+None of the resultant harmonic phonon spectra from MACE-MP-MOF0 for the MOFs considered in this study needed elimination of any spurious imaginary modes.
+The compressed structures generated from the equilibrium configurations for the QHA calculations resulted in some imaginary modes which were eliminated (\% imaginary modes $\leq$ 0.08\%) using the atom-rattling and molecular dynamics procedure proposed in \cite{kamath}.
+Refer SI Section 4 for further discussion of the observed imaginary modes in the QHA calculations.